Hello Everyone, here we are going to share some details about the Roland RP102 digital piano.

 Roland offers a free mobile companion app called Piano Partner 2 that enables you to enjoy your RP102 even further.

-The app provides a friendly and interactive way to the advanced piano controls and numerous features for education, entertainment, and performance.
+The app provides a friendly and interactive way to access advanced piano controls and numerous features for education, entertainment, and performance.
 The Piano Partner 2 app works with iOS and Android devices.

 After you connect your mobile device to your RP102, you’ll see the main screen that has seven options.
 You can access all these functions from your mobile device.